juickar/zephyr/boards/st/stm32mp257f_ev1/doc/index.rst

 (400 MHz), and the STPMIC25APQR companion chip.
 Zephyr OS is ported to run on the Cortex |reg|-M33 core, as a coprocessor of the Cortex |reg|-A35 core.
+Zephyr OS is also ported to run on the Cortex |reg|-A35 core with the option to run with SMP enabled

 Features:
 =========